jfrazx/KwirK/README.md

     },
     {
       host: 'irc.swepipe.se',
-    }
+    },
   ],
   channels: [
     {
       name: '#kwirk',
-    }
+    },
   ],
   nick: 'KwirKBot', // defaults to 'kwirk'
-}
+};

 var server = {
   host: 'irc.choopa.net',
   port: 9999,
-  ssl: true
+  ssl: true,
 };

-bot
-.addNetwork( freenode )
-.addNetwork( efnet, function( err, network ) {
-  network.addServer( server, function( err, server ) {
+bot.addNetwork(freenode).addNetwork(efnet, function (err, network) {
+  network.addServer(server, function (err, server) {
     server.disable();
   });
 });

-// this is binding to the efnet network and the #kwirk channel bot.network['efnet'].bind({
+// this is binding to the efnet network and the #kwirk channel bot.network['efnet']
+  .bind({
     source_channel: '#kwirk',
     // the target will be freenode network and the #bot-playground channel
     target_network: 'freenode',
     target_channel: '#bot-playground',
-  prefix_source: true
+    prefix_source: true,
   })

-// reject, accept and map will all be passed a message object .reject( function( message ) {
+  // reject, accept and map will all be passed a message object .reject(function (message) {
     return message.content.match(/^\+?!\w+/);
   })
-// opposing bind will be created, true value will inherit rejects, accepts and maps .opposing( true )
+  // opposing bind will be created, true value will inherit rejects, accepts and maps .opposing(true).prefix_source = false;
-.prefix_source = false;

 bot.start();
 ```

 ## Contributing

 1. Fork it ( https://github.com/jfrazx/KwirK/fork )
 2. Adhere to naming conventions (transition in progress)

 - Indentation is two (2) spaces
 - File name to match Object/Class name in lowercase and underscored (irc_server.ts for IrcServer)
 - Treat acronyms in object names as words (Irc instead of IRC)
-  - Variables to be snake case: lowercase, _ delimited words (my_var)
+- Variables to be snake case: lowercase, \_ delimited words (my_var)
 - Function names to be camelCase, starting with lowercase (myFunction)
 - Class names to be PascalCase, starting with uppercase (MyClass)

 3. Create your feature branch (git checkout -b my-new-feature)
 4. Commit your changes (git commit -am 'Add some feature')
 5. Push to the branch (git push origin my-new-feature)